Moraea aristata: A new home on Rondebosch Common

 This is why Moraea aristata needed a new home.
 One last remnant habitat exists within the historical range of Moraea aristata: Rondebosch Common.
 This highly degraded 40 Hectare Conservation Area harbours a unique community of lowland plants as well as many threatened taxa.
 Its long history of human impact has damaged all of the habitat, and the entire site is in need of restoration.

 However, a species introduction is not a gardening exercise – you can’t plant and pray for rain.
-It is a scientific experiment, more likely to fail than succeed, and accompanied with many serious ecological risks.
+It is a scientific experiment, more likely to fail than succeed, and accompanied by many serious ecological risks.
 When considering an introduction one has to consider a set of key risk criteria:

 - Is the receptor site a suitable matching habitat?